-The notice is deemed to have been received by the tenant on April 5, 2011.
+The notice is deemed to have been received by the tenant on October 5, 2011.

-Section 53 of the Act allows the effective date of a Notice to be changed to the earliest date upon which the Notice complies with the Act; therefore, I find that the Notice effective date is changed to April 15, 2011.
+Section 53 of the Act allows the effective date of a Notice to be changed to the earliest date upon which the Notice complies with the Act; therefore, I find that the Notice effective date is changed to October 15, 2011.

-I accept the evidence before me that the tenant has failed to pay the rent owed in full with in the 5 days granted under section 46 (4) of the Act.
+I accept the evidence before me that the tenant has failed to pay the October, 2011, rent owed in full with in the 5 days granted under section 46 (4) of the Act.
+There is no evidence before me that the tenant applied to dispute the Notice.

-Based on the foregoing, I find that the tenant is conclusively presumed under section 46(5) of the Act to have accepted that the tenancy ended on the effective date of the Notice; April 15, 2011.
+Based on the foregoing, I find that the tenant is conclusively presumed under section 46(5) of the Act to have accepted that the tenancy ended on the effective date of the Notice; October 15, 2011.

-Therefore, I find that the landlord is entitled to an Order of possession and a monetary Order for unpaid April 2011, rent in the sum of \$850.00.
+Therefore, I find that the landlord is entitled to an Order of possession and a monetary Order for unpaid October, 2011, rent in the sum of \$600.00.